 Living with a visually impaired or blind dog requires patience, understanding, and adaptability.
 By creating a safe environment, communicating effectively, providing appropriate exercise and enrichment, utilizing assistive devices, and seeking emotional support, you can ensure a fulfilling and happy life for both you and your furry companion.

-TIPS AND ADVICE FOR OWNERS OF BLIND DOGS
+TIPS AND ADVICE FOR OWNERS LIVING WITH A BLIND DOG

 Keeping Your Blind Dog Happy and Healthy